ghga-de/schemapack/docs/datapack_spec.md

         description: This is an example resource.
     ```

- A dictionary specifying the relations of this resource to other resources.
-Each key is the name of a relation property.
-Each value contains the targetClass and targetResources of the relation.
-It maps relation names to their datapack relation definitions.

 * `relations`: A dictionary containing the relations of the resource to other resources.
 Each key is the name of a relation mapped to their datapack relation definitions.
 Each value contains the target class and target resource(s) of the relation.

   Relation definition must follow the following structure: